Meissner-Like Currents of Photons in Anomalous Superradiant Phases

-(iii) odd-chiral superradiant phase (OCSR): For a small value of the magnetic flux, $\theta<\theta_{c1}<\pi/2$, the first term of $E_{\text{NNN}}$ dependent on $\mathrm{cos}\theta$ becomes stronger.
-For three odd-species cavities connected by a positive coupling strength, where $-J_2(-1)^n\cos\theta > 0$, one cavity exhibits a real $\alpha_n$, whereas the remaining two display a complex $\alpha_n$.
-This situation is analogous to the frustration observed in antiferromagnets with chiral spin textures in a triangular pattern.
-This results in a chiral arrangement of $\alpha_n$ with non-collinear alignment for odd cavities, where photon numbers vary at different sites as shown in Fig.~\ref{phasediagram}(b).
+(iii) Odd-vortex superradiant (OVSR) phase : When the flux is small $\theta<\theta_{c1}<\pi/2$, the system enters a OVSR phase with lower excitation at $k=\pm2\pi/5$ shown in Fig.~\ref{phasediagram}(d).
+Odd cavities where $-J_2 \cos \theta (-1)^n>0$ induce frustrated antiferromagnetic patterns due to geometric frustration on both chain sides with $N/2=5$ cavities.
+A cavity consistently exists where $\alpha_n$ remains real, while the remaining $\alpha_n$ values are complex in in Fig.~\ref{phasediagram} (a).
+This situation is analogous to the frustration observed in antiferromagnetic spins in a triangular pattern.
 Conversely, for even cavities, $\alpha_n$ is approximately real and has a uniform sign, indicating a ferromagnetic arrangement.

-(iv) even-chiral superradiant phase (ECSR): For a strong magnetic flux, $\theta>\theta_{c_2}>\pi/2$, the displacement $\alpha_n$ in the even cavities has a chiral configuration in analogy to a frustrated antiferromagnet pattern, while the odd chain displays a ferromagnetic alignment.
-The typical photon distribution differs from that found in the OCSR phase, as illustrated in Fig.~\ref{phasediagram}(b).
-As $\theta$ changes, the system undergoes first-order phase transitions from the OCSR to the FSR, then to the ECSR phases in Fig.~\ref{phasediagram} (d).
+(iv) Even-vortex superradiant (EVSR) phase : When the magnetic flux is strong with $\theta>\theta_{c_2}>\pi/2$, $\alpha_n$ for the even cavities exhibits a frustrated antiferromagnet pattern, whereas the odd chain aligns ferromagnetically.
+Fig.~\ref{phasediagram} (c) illustrates a first-order phase transition from the Meissner phase to two vortex phases characterized by a sudden change in ground state energy, in analogy to the Meissner effect observed in superconductors.

-We now discuss how superradiant phases are influenced without geometric frustration by changing the number of cavities from $N=6$ to $N=8$.
-Different from the frustrated geometry per species with three cavities in the $N=6$ system, each species consists of four cavities in the $N=8$ system arranged in a squared geometry, eliminating frustration.
-The FSR retains the same configuration of the displacement $\alpha_n$ in Fig.~\ref{N8PHASE} (a).
-However, the MSR phase with momentum $k=\pm\pi/4$ exhibits unique chiral configurations of local displacement.
-At each site, the equivalent spin points in different directions, which is stable without the geometric frustration observed in the $N=6$ scenario.
-Different from the OCSR phase for $N=6$, the system favors a stable antiferromagnetic configuration in the odd cavities ($-J_2(-1)^ncos\theta>0$).
-It leads to an odd-antiferromagnetic superradiant (OAFSR) phase.
-Likewise, an even-antiferromagnetic superradiant phase (EAFSR) replaces the ECSR phase due to the absence of the frustration in the $N=8$ system in Fig.~\ref{N8PHASE}.
+We now examine the superradiant phases in the absence of geometric frustration in $N=8$ system.
+Each chain side comprises 4 unfrustrated cavities, contrasting with the frustrated geometry of the $N=10$ system.
+Here, the FSR maintains the real $\alpha_n$ configuration with an asymmetric photon distribution in Fig.~\ref{N8PHASE}(b), but the MSR phase demonstrates unique chiral local displacement patterns with stable, site-specific spin orientations, as depicted in Fig.~\ref{N8PHASE} (a).
+Unlike the OVSR phase, the $N=8$ system favors a stable antiferromagnetic configuration in odd cavities, forming an odd-antiferromagnetic superradiant (OAFSR) phase.
+Similarly, an even-antiferromagnetic superradiant (EAFSR) phase supplants the EVSR phase.